2021 Fantasy Football Wide Receiver Rankings

 Last year catching passes from multiple quarterbacks, Cooper still managed 1,114 yards.
 The return of QB Dak Prescott will mean the world.
 Let’s just hope that Cooper exceeds his five TDs scored in 2020.

 The Bucs WRs are a tough crew to rank.
 Evans doesn’t always get the yards and volume, but he’s a dominant force in the end zone.
-He and Tom Brady connected for 13 touchdowns in 2020 and I do not see this varying much next season.
+He and Tom Brady connected for 13 touchdowns in 2020 when more of the same could be on tap.

-Allen is a fantastic player when he’s healthy.
-Give him and Justin Herbert a full season together in 2021 and Allen stands a great chance of improving upon the 70.9 yards he averaged per clash last year.
+Give Allen and Justin Herbert a full season together in 2021 and he stands a great chance of improving upon the 70.9 yards he averaged per clash last year.
 The touchdowns will keep coming too.